yoo2001818/bossam/README.md

   Iron { type: "iron" },
   Pickaxe { strength: u8 },
   Axe { rarity: Rarity<u8> },
+  // You can use aliases in the enum.
+  BizCard = User,
+  // You can also point to other types in enums like this.
+  Shovel = Item.Axe,
 }

 // Tuple enums are supported too.
 0th position of array will be the type and